crytic/slither/CONTRIBUTING.md

 ## Development Environment
 Instructions for installing a development version of Slither can be found in our [wiki](https://github.com/crytic/slither/wiki/Developer-installation).

+## Linters

+Several linters and security checkers are run on the PRs.

+To run them locally:

+- `pylint slither --rconfig pyproject.toml`
+- `black slither --config pyproject.toml`

 ## Detectors regression tests

 For each new detector, at least one regression tests must be present.